Upgrading Positron

 Use the positron cleanup subcommand to remove old non-bundled versions.
 The bundled version is never removed.

-sudo rstudio-server positron cleanupThis lists the versions that will be removed and prompts for confirmation.
+sudo rstudio-server upgrade positron cleanupThis lists the versions that will be removed and prompts for confirmation.
 To preserve a specific version alongside bundled:

-sudo rstudio-server positron cleanup --dry-runBefore confirming, verify that the versions being removed are not in use by the server or any active sessions.
+sudo rstudio-server upgrade positron cleanup --dry-runBefore confirming, verify that the versions being removed are not in use by the server or any active sessions.
 Check the active version with sudo rstudio-server positron-version.

 Workbench package upgrades